Converting Documents on Open

 You might also be surprised at how many WordPerfect users are still using older versions of the program.
 Some companies are resistant to change, and others are limited by the computing power of their systems.
 Thousands, if not millions, of local government employees are quite happily using WordPerfect 7 and 8.

-Thanks to WordPerfect's built-in file conversion feature, you can open nearly every kind of word processing document.
+Thank goodness for WordPerfect's built-in file conversion feature that enables you to open nearly every kind of word processing document.
 All you have to do is open the file and let WordPerfect's conversion filters do all the work.
-Bear in mind that if your copy of WordPerfect was free with a new computer, you might not have the full-blown set of filters found in the Standard, Professional, or Academic versions of the WordPerfect Office 12 suite.
+Bear in mind that if your copy of WordPerfect was free with an HP, Dell, or Sony computer, you might not have the full-blown set of filters found in the Standard, Professional, or Academic version of the Corel WordPerfect Office 2002 suite.

 If you get an "Invalid format" error message when you try to open a file in a different format, you might need to install additional conversion filters.
-The complete set of filters is not installed with the suite because of space considerations.
-The Family Pack and Productivity Pack versions install everything by default, so you might need to upgrade to the full suite to get the conversion filters that you need.
+The complete set of filters is not installed with the suite, due to space considerations.
+The Family Pack and Productivity Pack versions install everything by default.

 Insert the CD in the drive.